I don't have any prior experience working in a museum/theater/film company/etc. Can I still apply to SIPA?

 How competitive are the internships?

 Competition for SIPA varies from year to year.
 Competition is based on the applicant pool and it is impossible to determine in advance how many students will apply.
 The amount of funding available determines the number of SIPA internship awards available each year.
+Applicants are encouraged to discuss options with their host organization in the event that they're not selected for a SIPA stipend.

 When will I find out if I have been moved on in the process?